 - 8.25 Before a tenant can assign their home to someone else, they must apply in writing to the Association and obtain written consent.
 Once a tenant assigns their interest in the tenancy they no longer have a contractual relationship with the Association.
-The tenancy is transferred to the assignee and they take on all the responsibilities and liabilities of the tenancy, including any debt related to the tenancy. - 8.26 The 2014 Act makes the following changes from 1 November 2019: - The house must have been the tenant's only or principal home during the 12 months immediately prior to the tenant applying for written permission to pass their tenancy on to someone else - The person the tenant wishes to pass their tenancy on to (assignee) must have lived at the property as their only or principal home for the 12 months prior to the application - The tenant, joint tenant or person the tenant wished to assign the tenancy to must have notified the Association that they are living in the house that they wish to take the tenancy over for.
-The 12 month period does not start unless the landlord has been told that the person is living in the property as their only or principal home - 8.27 Each application must be considered on its own merits to determine whether it is reasonable to grant the request.
-Some specific reasons where it may be reasonable to refuse consent are listed below. - Where the house has been adapted and the person wishing to take over the tenancy does not require these adaptations - A notice of proceedings has been served on the tenant - An order for recovery of possession has been made against the tenant - The assignation would lead to statutory overcrowding - Where the assignation would result in the property being under occupied - Where the proposed assignee(s) have arrears / former tenancy arrears or other housing related debt and an arrangement to pay has not been kept to in accordance with this Policy - Where the proposed assignee(s) have an unsatisfactory tenancy reference, both DPHA & Non DPHA - Non consent of a spouse with occupancy rights - Other legal orders in force, for example an anti-social behaviour order which does not permit the proposed new tenant to be in the area
+The tenancy is transferred to the assignee and they take on all the responsibilities and liabilities of the tenancy, including any debt related to the tenancy. - 8.26 The 2014 Act makes the following changes from 1 November 2019: - The house must have been the tenant's only or principal home during the 12 months immediately prior to the tenant applying for written permission to pass their tenancy on to someone else. - The person the tenant wishes to pass their tenancy on to (assignee) must have lived at the property as their only or principal home for the 12 months prior to the application.

+- The tenant, joint tenant or person the tenant wished to assign the tenancy to must have notified the Association that they are living in the house that they wish to take the tenancy over for.
+The 12 month period does not start unless the landlord has been told that the person is living in the property as their only or principal home. - In regard to the assignation of a tenancy, tenants or an applicant of tenant change, must advise the Association in writing that they have lived in the property for 12 months to eliminate the risk of appeals or complaints. - 8.27 Each application must be considered on its own merits to determine whether it is reasonable to grant the request.
+Some specific reasons where it may be reasonable to refuse consent are listed below: - Where the house has been adapted and the person wishing to take over the tenancy does not require these adaptations. - A notice of proceedings has been served on the tenant. - An order for recovery of possession has been made against the tenant. - The assignation would lead to statutory overcrowding. - Where the assignation would result in the property being under occupied. - Where the proposed assignee(s) have arrears / former tenancy arrears or other housing related debt and an arrangement to pay has not been kept to in accordance with this Policy. - Where the proposed assignee(s) have an unsatisfactory tenancy reference, both DPHA & Non DPHA . - Non consent of a spouse with occupancy rights. - Other legal orders in force, for example an anti-social behaviour order which does not permit the proposed new tenant to be in the area.